Our Team and Collaborators

-Director of the Centre for Corporate Sustainability and Environmental Finance, Faculty of Business and Economics
+Director of the Centre for Corporate Sustainability and Environmental Finance, Macquarie Business School

 Professor Martina Linnenluecke's research interests focus on corporate sustainability as well as the strategic and financial implications of corporate adaptation and resilience to climate change impacts.
 Martina is the author of The Climate Resilient Organization and has extensive experience in working with government and industry on organisational climate adaptation strategies, assessments and planning.

 Director of Research, Department of Computing, Faculty of Science of Engineering

 Prof Jian Yang received her PhD in data integration from The Australian National University in 1995.
 She is passionate about R&D work in relation to healthy society, sustainable environment, and well-being.
 She published widely in the top venues in the areas of data management and analytics, service computing, and business process management.
 She has been general chair and program committee chair of several prime international conferences.
 Her work is funded by ARC, government agencies, and industry.
 Before she joined Macquarie, she had hold several senior positions in Tilburg University Netherlands, CSIRO, and UNSW Canberra.

 Aboriginal Cultural Training Coordinator